 When we think of an athlete, we may be tempted to picture a typical jock.
-Someone who emphasizes the importance of physical education and who brags about a personal achievement while doing flips.
+Someone who emphasizes the importance of physical education and who brags about personal achievement while doing flips.
 We can also imagine some of our favorite athletes and teams out there on the field winning the game while thousands of people cheer for them and bet with the VirginBet bonus code.
 On the other hand, when we think of an artist, it is either someone with higher education who’s a bit pretentious or a person with a hectic outward appearance that is a bit…untethered to reality.
 Sometimes both.

 These are stereotypes, of course.
 However, they do make us categorize them differently.
 And the question for today is: are they really that different?
 Let’s talk about the similarities between artists and athletes.

 Both art and sports have one thing in common, at least for those that pursue them for the love of them.
 There is a point during an exercise regime as well as while creating.
 When you reach it, you don’t think.
 You do.
 Your body’s needs get pushed aside and you are no longer aware of them.
 You feel no hunger, no pain, no plans to win a medal or send a message.
 You are completely, 100%, in the moment.

 It’s not just the art and the athletics that have this meditative zone, but I’m only focusing on the similarities between the two in this piece.
 And one of the similarities is that both artists and athletes get lost in their respective disciplines.

 You could argue that sports are about breaking records, winning trophies and medals, and proving that you are the best or at least in the top whatever.
 There are two things wrong with that.
 While that is where the money is, that is not the point of sports.
 Competition is a tool for bringing out the best in ourselves.